Kydoimos97/xpytools/README.md

 # xpytools

-**Production-ready Python utilities for safe type handling, data manipulation, and runtime validation.**
+**Python utilities for safe type handling, data manipulation, and runtime validation.**

 A collection of defensive programming tools that handle messy real-world data: inconsistent nulls, malformed inputs, timezone chaos, and format conversions.
 Built for data pipelines, ETL workflows, and APIs where you can't trust your inputs.